Self-Hosting

 Important

-This is a technical guide intended for people who wish to setup their own Revolt instance.
+This is a technical guide intended for people who wish to setup their own Stoat instance.

 It is not for the average end user.
 If you wish to add AutoMod to your server, you can invite it.